adrianmaciuc/prompt-academy/prompt-academy-workshop.md

 you can mark them partially done you can generate at the end of the day a summary of all tasks done

-### Test Data Generator (Mini Edition)
-(worked in vscode - copilot - local)
-You choose a data type—email, phone number, username, date range, numeric bounds—and it spits out valid, invalid, and borderline values.
-It’s like a vending machine for edge cases.

-### Tiny State Machine Visualizer
-(worked in vscode - multiple inputs to fix - local) You define states and transitions via quick text input, and it produces a diagram plus transition validation.
-Handy for spotting impossible or missing flows in UI logic.

-### File Size Simulator
-(worked in vscode - local only)
-Purpose: Creates dummy files of specified size for upload tests.
-Inputs: File size (KB/MB), file type.
-Output: Generated file.
-You can also create a dummy file as a csv file with x number of rows and y number of columns with random data inside

 Other examples: